mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 A similar metaphorical dimension of protection is present in metaphor of the process of improvised elements of music playing (jamming).

+The domains of programming, game jams and hackathons also use constraints in a similar way [@gabler2005prototype].
+Thus, I now explore the tools, process and the community in this study mutually encourage an flexible approach often referred to as _jamming_.
+As explored in Chapter 2 existing research suggests that Game Jams can be profitably used in education contexts [@aurava_game_2021], although there is no agreement on the characteristics game jam pedagogy, and scant guidance on how to address potentially problematic issues (list these),

 The link to play a link which is immediately present in this design in the use of code playgrounds (web-based environments which reduce the complexity of web development and provide immediate feedback and community).
 Similarly, the term sandbox is used extensively in web development to indicate a safety in terms of non-critical space to trial new code and make mistakes.
 Additionally, the process of checking the performance of games is called play-testing, with connotations of a playful, and therefore social space.